InfiniBrains/mobagen/examples/hideandseeksquared/README.md

 - The player can use the walls to hide;
 - The agent should pursue the player via shortest path; If the player hides, then the agent should go to the last known position of the player; And then resume roaming.
 - Both the player and the agent can only see what ever his field of view permits.
 If a player can see the AI, the AI can see it too;
+- You can use this demo here to do all code by yourself or you can use any game engine you prefer.

 ## What to code